-Osaka University's educational goals:(2) Educational objectives of each school/faculty and graduate school
+The University of Osaka's educational goals:(2) Educational objectives of each school/faculty and graduate school

-The list of educational objectives of each school/faculty and graduate school is available at Osaka University's website.
+The list of educational objectives of each school/faculty and graduate school is available at The University of Osaka's website.
 For specific details, refer to the website of each school/faculty and graduate school, etc.